 Consider that Pfizer expects to only produce 50 million doses this year, and up to 1.3 billion in 2021.
 Logistics will be a challenge, as the vaccine will need to be stored at -70 degrees Celsius, which is much colder than other vaccines.

 Meanwhile – Restricted movements, quiet cities, empty restaurants, cinemas and gyms, and mostly local tourism.
 Daily life will continue to trudge forward.

 Many of the bullish catalysts behind gold and silver remain untouched.
 We know the Fed has vowed to let inflation “run hot” above 2% to make up for years of anemic levels.
 Regardless of vaccination rates, the Fed has reiterated its willingness to remain accommodative & keep rates near zero through 2023 and both parties in Washington have expressed interest in another stimulus package.

 Debts and deficits are going to continue to soar.
 Even with a Republican-led Senate, Biden’s still likely to get a $500 billion to $1 trillion “skinny stimulus” bill passed early next year.
 Though well under the $3 trillion bill passed in May, Goldman Sachs says this would still be nearly 5% of GDP.

 The outlook for the US Dollar remains troubled as these plans will increase its supply – an important tailwind for gold and silver.

-To read this article and charts in Commodity Trade Mantra in its entirety, click here.
+To read this article in Commodity Trade Mantra in its entirety, click here.